Leader Election in Multi-Hop Radio Networks: Introduction

-We consider the classical model of \emph{directed radio networks} with \emph{unknown structure}.
-A \emph{radio network} is modeled by a network (directed or undirected graph) $\mathcal{N} = (V,E)$, where the set of nodes corresponds to the set of transmitter-receiver stations.
-The nodes of the network are assigned different identifiers, IDs.
+We consider three related distributed communication models (cf. e.g. \cite{-GH13,-BGI91,-CK10}): \emph{radio networks without collision detection}, \emph{radio networks with collision detection}, and the \emph{beep model}.
+All of these models have the same underlying network representation: a communications network is modeled by a (directed or undirected) graph $\mathcal{N} = (V,E)$, where the set of nodes corresponds to the set of transmitter-receiver stations.
 A directed edge $(v,u) \in E$ means that the node $v$ can send a message to the node $u$, whereas an undirected edge $\{v,u\} \in E$ means that the nodes $v$ and $u$ can exchange messages in both directions.
-To make the leader election problem feasible, we assume that every pair of nodes in $\mathcal{N}$ is strongly connected or connected, depending on whether we consider directed or undirected networks.
+To make the leader election problem feasible, we assume that every pair of nodes in $\mathcal{N}$ is strongly connected.

-In accordance with the standard model of unknown radio networks, we assume that a node does not have any prior knowledge about the topology of the network, its in-degree and out-degree, or the set of its neighbors.
+We consider ad-hoc network models, which means that we assume that a node does not have any prior knowledge about the topology of the network, its in-degree and out-degree, or the set of its neighbors.
 We assume that the only knowledge of each node is the size of the network $n$, and the \emph{eccentricity} of the network $D$, which is the maximum distance between any pair of nodes in $\mathcal{N}$.
-The assumption of knowledge of $n$ and $D$ is integral to the result, and is common in the study of multi-hop radio networks.
+The assumption of knowledge of $n$ and $D$ is integral to the results in this paper, and is common in the study of multi-hop radio networks (see, e.g., \cite{-Pel07} and the references therein).

+We assume that all nodes have access to a global clock and work \emph{synchronously} in discrete time steps.
+When we refer to the ``running time'' of an algorithm, we mean the number of time steps which elapse before completion (i.e., we are not concerned with the number of calculations nodes perform within time steps).

+All of our algorithms will be designed to succeed with high probability.
+We will study two different measures of running time behavior: some of our algorithms will have running time which is a random variable, and we will analyze the expectation of this random variable.
+We will call these variable-time algorithms.
+Others will have fixed running time bound, which they adhere to even in the worst case.
+This latter case is sometimes referred to in the literature (e.g. in \cite{-GH13}) as high-probability running time; since we are interested in success with high probability, these concepts are equivalent.
+This is because an algorithm with a variable running time which is less than $t$ with high probability can be curtailed after $t$ steps while still ensuring success with high probability.

+The difference between the three models is in the communication rules for nodes, as we will discuss next in Sections \ref{subsubsec:radio-networks-without-collision}--\ref{subsubsec:beeps}.